Friday, June 13, 2025

 Reduce your intake of these items to lower health risks:

-• Processed meats high in sodium and saturated fats
+• Processed meats are high in sodium and saturated fats

 • Full-fat dairy products linked to increased heart disease risk

-• Deep-fried foods contributing to weight gain and inflammation
+• Deep-fried foods contribute to weight gain and inflammation

 Importance of Meal Planning

 Meal planning is vital for keeping blood sugar levels steady.
-Planning meals ahead lets you balance portions and nutrients.
-The Mayo Clinic says that watching what you eat is key to preventing diabetic complications in elderly.
+It lets you balance portions and nutrients.
+The Mayo Clinic says watching what you eat is key to preventing diabetic complications in the elderly.
 Getting advice from a dietitian can help you create a plan that fits your health needs.

 Exercise and Physical Activity for Seniors